Marxism: Historical materialism

 While historical materialism has been referred to as a materialist theory of history, Marx did not claim to have produced a master key to history and that the materialist conception of history is not "an historico-philosophic theory of the marche générale, imposed by fate upon every people, whatever the historic circumstances in which it finds itself."
 In a letter to the editor of the Russian newspaper paper Otechestvennye Zapiski (1877), he explained that his ideas were based upon a concrete study of the actual conditions in Europe.
+In Theses on Feuerbach (1845) Marx notes that one "must prove the truth — i.e. the reality and power, the this-sidedness of his thinking in practice."